 Generally, a person has two options – to prepay and pre-plan a funeral or leave enough money for surviving family to pay for the funeral.
 If neither of these options has been put in place, then surviving family is liable for the funeral bill.
 Check out our Library article on ‘What is my best and safest option for putting aside money for a funeral?’

 Arranging a direct cremation in Oregon

 A direct cremation is the least expensive cremation option for families.
-A direct cremation means that there are no services, the cremation goes ahead once all the documentation has been completed and then the cremated remains are returned to the family in a temporary container.
+Direct cremation means that there are no services, the cremation goes ahead once all the documentation has been completed, and then the cremated remains are returned to the family in a temporary container.
 Incremental options, such as a private family viewing or an upgraded cremation urn, can be added to a basic direct cremation package for an additional fee.
-This is proving a no fuss, affordable and efficient way to manage a disposition when a death occurs.
-A growing number of families today are opting for a direct cremation and then conducting their own memorial services once the cremated remains are returned to the family.
+This is proving a no-fuss, affordable and efficient way to manage a disposition when a death occurs.
+A growing number of families today are opting for direct cremation and then conducting their own memorial services once the cremated remains are returned to the family.